Tips for Sticking to A Home Workout Program

 What are the Benefits of A Home Workout Program?

 When you work out at home, you’re not sharing machines and equipment and can avoid people, which also means avoiding any unwanted germs.
 My personal favorite reason for loving home workouts is that fewer people means more privacy.
 I feel more comfortable, less self-conscious, and less pressured when I am in my own space (plus, the gym's DJ is me, so I love every single song.)
-Lastly, the home gym is never closed so you can squeeze a workout in when it is most convenient for you.
+Lastly, the home gym is never closed so you can squeeze a workout in when it is most convenient for you, day or night.

 How to Stay Accountable